Event-Triggered Distributed Estimation With Decaying Communication Rate: Abstract

 \section{Abstract}

 \boldmath We study distributed estimation of a high-dimensional static parameter vector through a group of sensors whose communication network is modeled by a fixed directed graph.
 Different from existing time-triggered communication schemes, an event-triggered asynchronous scheme is investigated in order to reduce communication while preserving estimation convergence.
 A distributed estimation algorithm with a single step size is first proposed based on an event-triggered communication scheme with a time-dependent decaying threshold.
 With the event-triggered scheme, each sensor sends its estimate to neighbor sensors only when the difference between the current estimate and the last sent-out estimate is larger than the triggering threshold.
 Different sensors can have different step sizes and triggering thresholds, enabling the parameter estimation process to be conducted in a fully distributed way.
-We prove that the proposed algorithm has mean-square and almost-sure convergence respectively, under proper conditions of network connectivity and system collective observability.
-The collective observability is the possibly mildest condition, since it is a spatially and temporally collective condition of all sensors and allows sensor observation matrices to be time-varying, stochastic, and non-stationary.
-Moreover, we provide estimates for the convergence rates, which are related to the step sizes as well as the triggering thresholds.
-Furthermore, we prove that the communication rate is decaying to zero with a certain rate almost surely as time goes to infinity.
-We show that it is feasible to tune the thresholds and the step sizes such that requirements of algorithm convergence and communication rate decay are satisfied simultaneously.
-Numerical simulations are provided to illustrate the developed results.
+We prove that the proposed algorithm has mean-square and almost-sure convergence respectively, {under an integrated condition of sensor network topology and sensor measurement matrices.
+The condition is satisfied if the topology is a balanced digraph containing a spanning tree and the system is collectively observable. } The collective observability is the possibly mildest condition, since it is a spatially and temporally collective condition of all sensors and allows sensor measurement matrices to be time-varying, stochastic, and non-stationary.
+Moreover, we provide estimates for the convergence rates, which are related to the step size as well as the triggering threshold.
+Furthermore, as an essential metric of sensor communication intensity in the event-triggered distributed algorithms, the communication rate is proved to decay to zero with a certain speed almost surely as time goes to infinity.
+In addition, we show that it is feasible to tune the threshold and the step size such that requirements of algorithm convergence and communication rate decay are satisfied simultaneously. { We also show that given the step size, adjusting the decay speed of the triggering threshold can lead to a tradeoff between the convergence rate of the estimation error and the decay speed of the communication rate.
+Specifically, increasing the decay speed of the threshold would make the communication rate decay faster, but reduce the convergence rate of the estimation error. } Numerical simulations are provided to illustrate the developed results.